blinebau/GeoView/README.md

-AmateurProfessionals_GeoView  An University of California, Irvine (UCI) capstone project for the Software Engineering and Informatics majors.
-This project is worked on in cooperation with Carollo Engineers, an environmental engineering firm with a focus water and wastewater infrastructure.
+GeoView is a capstone project for INF191A/B Senior project course at UCI.